NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

          Additional backup inputs are described in :ref:`hvac_hp_backup`.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
-  .. [#] If SEER provided, converted to SEER2 using ANSI/RESNET/ICC 301-2022 Addendum C. For example, SEER2 = SEER * 0.95 if EquipmentType is "split system".
+  .. [#] If SEER provided, converted to SEER2 using `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_.
+For example, SEER2 = SEER * 0.95 if EquipmentType is "split system".
   .. [#] In addition, EER2 must be <= SEER2; EER must be < SEER.
   .. [#] If neither EER2 nor EER provided, EER2 defaults to (0.73 * SEER2 + 1.47) for single stage, (0.63 * SEER2 + 2.34) for two stage, and (0.31 * SEER2 + 6.45) for variable speed, based on a regression analysis of `ENERGY STAR products <https://www.energystar.gov/products>`_.
-  .. [#] If EER provided, converted to EER2 using ANSI/RESNET/ICC 301-2022 Addendum C. For example, EER2 = EER * 0.95 if EquipmentType is "split system".
+  .. [#] If EER provided, converted to EER2 using `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_.
+For example, EER2 = EER * 0.95 if EquipmentType is "split system".
-  .. [#] If HSPF provided, converted to HSPF2 using ANSI/RESNET/ICC 301-2022 Addendum C. For example, HSPF2 = HSPF * 0.85 if EquipmentType is "split system".
+  .. [#] If HSPF provided, converted to HSPF2 using `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_.
+For example, HSPF2 = HSPF * 0.85 if EquipmentType is "split system".
   .. [#] If CoolingDetailedPerformanceData is provided, see :ref:`clg_detailed_perf_data`.
   .. [#] If HeatingDetailedPerformanceData is provided, see :ref:`htg_detailed_perf_data`.
   .. [#] FanMotorType choices are "PSC" (Permanent Split Capacitor) and "BPM" (Brushless Permanent Magnet).